CGIF Brand Story

 The CGIF typically uses the font "Poppins Bold" in headings, "Poppins Medium" in subheadings, and "Inter" for body text on designs.
 Occasionally, we branch outside of these fonts if the design warrants a more on-theme, exciting font.
 When in doubt, feel free to stick to the fonts listed.

 We do not have specific sizing guidelines for our fonts in designs; use your best judgement and take a look at past examples on our LinkedIn for inspiration.
-We typically like to make sure that any body text or paragraphs are no smaller than size 12, but for most designs and graphics, less text will be more visually appealing.
+We typically like to make sure that any body text or paragraphs are no smaller than size 12, but for most designs and graphics, less text is usually more appealing.

-CGIF Blue is typically the only color we use for text besides black or white, and we usually use it for headers, as you can see on this webpage.
+CGIF Blue is typically the only color we use for text besides black or white, and we often use it for headers, as you can see on this webpage.

 Screen Shot 2023-02-27 at 2.37.34 PM